Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 Fire Hose Shark Tank: Another Invention’s Lessons

-In an industry where ideas range from the sublime to the ridiculous, the spectacle of business development often feels like a high-stakes game show.
-Enter the Fire Hose Shark Tank, where inventors brave a panel of astute, sometimes terrifying, industry tycoons with dreams that vary from new to head-scratchingly bizarre.
+"today," where ideas range from the sublime to the ridiculous, the spectacle of innovation often feels like a high-stakes game show.
+Enter the Fire Hose Shark Tank, where inventors brave a panel of shrewd, sometimes terrifying, industry tycoons with dreams that vary from new to head-scratchingly bizarre.

 Multiple fire hose-related products have been featured on Shark Tank, including a strength training tool made from fire hose material and a fire hydrant hose connector: